 The Planning Commission consists of seven Stillwater residents appointed by the mayor with the consent and approval of the City Council.

-Questions concerning Planning Commission are directed to Planning.
+Questions concerning Planning Commission are directed to Development Services.